 Mr Gan Kim Yong has been the Minister for Health since May 2011.

-Mr Gan also helms the Ministerial Committee on Ageing (MCA), which key focus is to spearhead Singapore's promotion of active ageing for its ageing population.
-It looks into matters such as active ageing and employability; aged care infrastructure; quality aged care and manpower development.
-In August 2015, the MCA unveiled the key features of a $3 billion Action Plan for Successful Ageing to help Singaporeans age confidently and lead active lives, with strong bonds with family and community.
-It includes about 60 initiatives covering 12 areas, namely, health and wellness, learning, volunteerism, employment, housing, transport, public spaces, respect and social inclusion, retirement adequacy, healthcare and aged care, protection for vulnerable seniors and research.
+Mr Gan helms the Ministerial Committee on Ageing (MCA), which drives the formulation and implementation of ageing policies in Singapore.
+The MCA looks into matters such as active ageing and lifelong employability; senior friendly infrastructure; quality aged care and research into ageing.
+In August 2015, the MCA launched a $3 billion Action Plan for Successful Ageing to help Singaporeans age confidently and lead active lives, with strong bonds with family and community.
+It includes more than 70 initiatives across 12 areas, including healthcare and aged care, learning, volunteerism, employment, housing, transport, and retirement adequacy.

 Mr Gan was appointed Minister of State for Education and Minister of State for Manpower concurrently in 2005.
 He was promoted to Acting Minister for Manpower in April 2008, and took on his role as full Minister in April 2009.

 He was awarded the Overseas Merit Scholarship to read Engineering in Cambridge University and graduated with a Bachelor degree (Honours) in 1981.
 Mr Gan subsequently obtained his Master’s Degree in Engineering from Cambridge University in 1985.